-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 lookup and

-webhook function handlers are incredibly similar: thanks to this, you can re-use the existing
+webhook function handlers are incredibly similar.
+Because of this, you can re-use the existing

 constructGhIssueSlackMessage to continue populating